hueyyeng/VesperiaGuide/docs/missables.md

 After Estelle joins back at the end:

  - [ ] Get near the Barrier Blastia to find Drake (Estelle's Teacher Part 1)
- - [ ] Enter the Chevaliers HQ to find Asciutto.
+ - [ ] Enter the Chevaliers HQ to find Hachette.
 The dialogue differs if you wait until Raven joins the party (Yuri And The Chevaliers)
  - [ ] Rest at the Inn (Laborer)
  - [ ] Go right just before the Inn to find the Wonder Reporter (Wonder Reporter Part 2)
  - [ ] Go back to Caer Bocram and head left to find Duke (Duke Part 2)